 “When I’m talking to patients and trying to explain what’s going on with their blood pressure, I can compare it to the hydraulics in their tractor,” Stephens said.
 “Having that background helps quite a bit with patients to help them understand.
 When patients understand, they do so much better.”

-Stephens warmed to the idea of practicing in a small town while he was a student at the MU School of Medicine participating in the Rural Track Pipeline Program.
+Stephens warmed to the idea of practicing in a small town while he was a student at the MU School of Medicine participating in the Rural Scholars Program.
 Even after getting a taste of city life while completing a sports medicine fellowship in Chicago, he eagerly agreed to come back to mid-Missouri to lead the Ashland clinic when it opened in 2017.
 He was there for the clinic’s ribbon-cutting — “first time I ever got to use the gigantic novelty shears” — and has tried to build a connection with the town’s people.
 He even volunteers as the team doctor for the Southern Boone High School football team.

 “I have a strong desire to work with people from a rural background,” Stephens said.
 “My practice mostly is that.”